 - Use the EcoCash app

 EcoCash Debit Card

 In December 2013, Econet through its mobile money transfer platform EcoCash announced the launch of EcoCash Payroll and Bulk Payments.
-Under the platform, small to medium companies would be able to make salary payments to their employees without having to go to banks and make huge sum transactions, the facility was also being offered to companies free of charge.
-The facility allows companies to make instant payments to their employees as long as their wallet balance has the necessary funds.
+Under the platform, small to medium scale companies would be able to make salary payments to their employees without having to go to banks and make huge sum transactions, the facility was also being offered to companies free of charge.
+The facility allowed companies to make instant payments to their employees as long as their wallet balance had the necessary funds.
 The move was a welcome especially in light of a story in which a Harare based company was said to have lost US$100 000 meant for salaries.
 Companies which included the likes of Food and Agriculture Organisation (FAO), fertiliser producer Windmill, Harare City Council, medical aid society Cimas and the Cotton Company of Zimbabwe were already using the EcoCash Payroll system.

 Bill Payment Services

-In March 2012, Econet announced that all it customers on the EcoCash platform would be pay their utility bills via the platform allowing them to transact without having having to walk to the premises of the service provider.
+In March 2012, Econet announced that all its customers on the EcoCash platform would be able to pay their utility bills via the platform allowing them to transact without having to walk to the premises of the service provider.
 For a customer to be able to make bill payments on the platform, they need to have an account number with the particular biller they will need to enter this account number when making a payment to the Biller account.
 Under the arrangement, water bills, DSTV payments and even groceries could be purchased without the use of hard cash.
 The move was hailed by many people considering the country's seemingly perennial liquidity crunch.
 The partnership between Econet and DSTV was also hailed by many people because it allowed people to make DSTV subscriptions in the comforts of their homes not to mention instant activation for those utilising the facility.